mmusich/SiStripHitResolution/README.md

 where \sigma_pred-meas is the standard deviation for the distribution of the double difference between the predicted and measured hit positions, and \sigma_meas is the standard deviation of the distribution of the measured hit positions.

+The following parameters are used:

+* The charged particle must have traversed through two sufficiently-overlapping detector modules.
+* Tracks must have transverse momenta greater than 3 GeV.
+* Most than six hits must be left in the SST layers and the pixel detector.
+No more than four of these can have a large cluster width.
+* The track fit must yield a good $\chi^{2}$ probability of $\chi^{2} \geqslant 10^{-2}$
+* The predicted path (the distance of propagation of the charged particle from one layer to the next) must be < 7cm
+* The error in the distance between two hit resolution measurements must be < 0.0025
+* Clusters in the silicon module under consideration must have the same width
+* Clusters positioned on the edge of modules are not considered

 ## How to run the code ##

 The scripts should be run inside CMSSW_11_1_0_pre6.
 Firstly, the following commands should be used: